robotlolita/metamagical/README.md

 directly from the interactive shell:

 ![Siren's Browser in action](https://raw.githubusercontent.com/origamitower/metamagical/master/siren.png)

+> **NOTE**
+> This isn't really anything novel.
+Emacs and Smalltalk have been doing this for
+> ages, but most programming environments still require you to go out of your way
+> to understand how things work.

 JavaScript isn't a language built with meta-data at its core, but it's still possible to attach meta-data to objects after-the-fact, and inspect these